Skip to content

 The result: important events get missed.
 Announcements reach the wrong people.
 And nobody has a clear picture of what's actually happening in their community.

-locali brings it all together — and gets it to the right people.
+locali brings local information together — and routes it to the right places.

 locali connects to all these channels: RSS feeds, event calendars, municipal bulletins.
 Incoming content is automatically matched to the right places.
-Members see a clear feed showing what's relevant to them — no algorithm, no ads, no one having to manually curate anything.
+Members see a clear feed showing what is locally and topically relevant — no commercial engagement algorithm, no ads, and no one having to manually curate everything.

 Picture your morning.